 Since 2010 The Sarum Rite is also being published in an English edition.
 The English Performing Edition conforms to the text-style of the Book of Common Prayer and the King James Bible.
 This Performing Edition facilitates performance by streamlining the rubrics and by reorganizing the material where appropriate.
 The English Scholarly Edition conforms to the text-style of the Challoner-Douay-Rheims Bible and the Roman Catholic Missal 1962, which follow the Vulgate, and follows the same order as the Latin edition.

 This project aims to be both historical as well as practical.
-Its connection with the living traditions of the Church can be to a great extent understood through the perspectives presented by László Dobszay in his recent book, The Restoration and Organic Development of the Roman Rite, London: T & T Clark, 2010.
+Its connection with the living traditions of the Church can be to a great extent understood through the perspectives presented by László Dobszay in The Bugnini Liturgy and the Reform of the Reform (2003), and in his recent book, The Restoration and Organic Development of the Roman Rite, London: T & T Clark, 2010.
 See also László Dobszay, ‘The Proprium Missae of the Roman Rite’, Uwe Michael Lang, ed., The Genius of the Roman Rite (Chicago: Hillenbrand Books, 2010): 83-118.

 Note 1: It is occasionally asserted that the Sarum Liturgy is not a ‘Rite’ but a ‘Use’.
 In the sense that the Roman Liturgy is ‘the Use of Rome’, the Dominican Liturgy is ‘the Dominican Use’, the Sarum Liturgy is indeed ‘the Use of Sarum’; all such ‘Uses’ are species of the ‘Western’ or ‘Latin Rite’.
 Nevertheless the term ‘Rite’ is used here in order to distinguish it from the Roman Rite as codified in the Tridentine reform, which became overwhelmingly dominant in the west.
 Furthermore, on occasion the Sarum sources themselves refer to the ‘Rite of Sarum’ rather than the ‘Use of Sarum’.
 Finally, to many people the meaning of ‘use’ is vague whereas ‘rite’ has unmistakable liturgical connotations.